rizahassan/twitter-coronavirus-bot/README.md

 ## Technologies used

--Language: Python
+*Language: Python
--Packages: TweepyAPI
+*Packages: TweepyAPI
--External APIs: Coronavirus monitor from RapidAPI
+\*External APIs: Coronavirus monitor from RapidAPI

 ## How to use this project?